Factbox: Highlights of Austrian conservative-Greens coalition deal

 - Give the Court of Audit the power to examine political parties’ accounts.

-- Require 40% of board members at state-controlled enterprises to be women as an example for the private sector.
+- Require 40% of board members at state-controlled enterprises to be women.

-Reporting by Francois Murphy and Kirsti Knolle in Vienna and Michael Shields in Zurich
+Reporting by Francois Murphy and Kirsti Knolle in Vienna and Michael Shields in Zurich, Editing by Alexandra Hudson